scientific-intelligent-modelling/LLM-SR/README.md

-## Runs with Torch Hypothesis Optimizer

-Most specifications in [specs/](./specs) use equation program skeleton in `numpy` templates with `scipy BFGS` optimizer.
-LLM-SR can also leverage direct and differentiable optimizers for equation discovery.
-We provide specifications for the Oscillation 2 example using `torch` templates with `Adam` optimizer [here](./specs/specification_oscillator2_torch.txt).

-Note: We observed slightly better performance from `numpy+BFGS` compared to `torch+Adam`, mainly due to better proficiency of current LLM backbones in numpy generation.
+## Specifications

+Specifications in [specs/](./specs) use NumPy-based templates with SciPy BFGS optimizer.
+Torch-based templates have been removed in this version to simplify dependencies.

 ## Configuration